jetify-com/devbox/docs/app/docs/configuration.md

 ### Env From

-Env from takes a string or list of strings for loading environment variables into your shells and scripts.
-Currently it supports loading from two sources: .env files, and Jetify Secrsts.
+Env from takes a string for loading environment variables into your shells and scripts.
+Currently it supports loading from two sources: .env files, and Jetify Secrets.

 #### .env Files

-You can load environment variables from a `.env` file by adding the path to the file in the `env_from` field.
+You can load environment variables from a `.env` file by adding the path to the file in the `env_from` field (the file must end with `.env`).
 This is useful for loading secrets or other sensitive information that you don't want to store in your `devbox.json`.

 ```json
 {